krutikkkkkkkkk/instagram-login-clone/README.md

 Tried Login at ``00:00 IST``

 ### Note
-This Phishing page is only design for mobile web browser not for desktop (non responsive)
+This Phishing page is only designed for mobile web browser not for desktop (non-responsive)

-Will Try to release reponsive version soon
+Will Try to release a reponsive version soon

 # Reboot13